sushantdesaur/sushantdesaur/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JavaScript, Python
+- 🔭 I’m currently working on JavaScript and Python
 - 📫 How to reach me: desaursushant@gmail.com